 1979, Due to a record company dispute, Tom Petty was forced to file for bankruptcy owing $575,000.
 A long-running battle with his record company followed over ONE dollar.

 1982, The UK Musicians Union moved a resolution to ban synthesizers and drum rhythm machines from sessions and live concerts fearing that their use would put musicians out of work.
+Today is also the birthday of the man who invented the Synth, Robert Moog.

 1992, A statement issued by Freddie Mercury’s attorneys stated that Mercury had bequeathed the majority of his estate (£10 million) his long-time friend Mary Austin.
 (Jim Hutton his Carlow born fella had to move out of the house he shared with Freddie)